Carpe Diem String Quartet: Recent activity

-Carpe Diem is the resident ensemble for Concerts In The Barn music festival in Quilcene, WA.
-The quartet has been the resident ensemble for two years in Siena, Italy at the Accademia Chigiana and performs regularly for the Snake River Music Festival.
-The quartet has worked extensively with esteemed composer Reza Vali, commissioning through Chamber Music America a major work, Raak, which was premiered at Carnegie Hall, and recording all of his music for string quartet on three (3) CDs.
-The quartet has recently worked with Richard Danielpour, performing his 6th string quartet and serving as the ensemble in residence for the Sienna International Composition program.
 Carpe Diem commissioned Jonathan Leshnoff's 4th string quartet, and recently released a CD featuring Leshnoff's 3rd and 4th string quartets, and his Four Dances for string quartet.
 Bruce Wolosoff, whose eighteen-movement piece entitled "Songs without Words" was commissioned, premiered, and recorded by the quartet.
-In January 2009, the quartet performed in New York City, New York, with the Columbus Dance Theater, followed by a tour in Texas.
-In early February the quartet toured in Colorado before reuniting with acclaimed accordionist and bandoneonist Peter Soave for a tour in Michigan and Ohio from late February to early March.
-They concluded their 2008-2009 season with a critically acclaimed concert at the University of Cincinnati's College-Conservatory of Music.
+In January 2009, the quartet performed in New York City with the Columbus Dance Theater, followed by a tour in Texas.
+In early February the quartet toured in Colorado before reuniting with acclaimed accordionist and bandoneonist Peter Soave for a tour in Michigan and Ohio in March.
+They concluded their 2008–2009 season with a concert at the University of Cincinnati's College-Conservatory of Music.
 For several weeks spanning between July and August, the quartet performed in Denver, Colorado, and participated in the Snake River Music Festival in Dillon and Keystone.

-The quartet opened the 2009-2010 season at their new venue: the Harrison Park clubhouse which is situated on the banks of the Olentangy River near the Short North and Victorian Village neighborhoods, all of which are just outside downtown Columbus.
+The quartet opened the 2009–2010 season at their new venue: the Harrison Park clubhouse, situated on the banks of the Olentangy River near the Short North and Victorian Village neighborhoods, all of which are just outside downtown Columbus.

-The quartet traveled to New York City to perform at the trendy club Le Poisson Rouge in January 2010.
-Also during the trip, they performed at WNYC's Greene Space, the Nabi Gallery, and were featured at APAP and CMA showcases.
+The quartet traveled to New York City to perform at the club Le Poisson Rouge in January 2010.
+They also performed at WNYC's Greene Space, and the Nabi Gallery, and were featured at APAP and Chamber Music America showcases.
 The quartet closed off the month with concerts in Detroit and at Southern Illinois University.
-In the Spring, CDSQ returned to the University of Cincinnati for a week-long camp of classes and performances.
+CDSQ returned to the University of Cincinnati for a week-long camp of classes and performances.
 The quartet once again spent parts of July and August in Colorado as part of the Snake River Music Festival.